ultralytics/yolov5/utils/loggers/clearml/README.md

 ### Upload Your Dataset

-To get this dataset into ClearML as a versionned dataset, go to the dataset root folder and run the following command:
+To get this dataset into ClearML as a versioned dataset, go to the dataset root folder and run the following command:
 ```bash
 cd coco128
 clearml-data sync --project YOLOv5 --name coco128 --folder .